paulveillard/cybersecurity-endpoint-security/README.md

 [Endpoint security](https://www.fortinet.com/resources/cyberglossary/what-is-endpoint-security), like endpoint detection and response, is the process of protecting devices like workstations, servers, and other devices (that can accept a security client) from malicious threats and cyberattacks.
 Endpoint security software enables businesses to protect devices that employees use for work purposes or servers that are either on a network or in the cloud from cyber threats.

 - In this guide, when I talk about endpoints, I mean systems, laptops, servers, and even smartphones.
 If it talks to the network and can be compromised by an attacker, endpoint security should apply to it.
+-
+An endpoint can be considered as a device that enables an employee to connect to a corporate network.
+The growth in BYOD and other connected systems such as the Internet of Things (IoT) is seeing the number of devices that could potentially connect to a network increase exponentially.

 GRR, MIG, and osquery are endpoint-security solutions that allow investigators to inspect the systems of their infrastructure in real time.

 What Are the Components of Endpoint Security Software?